Omegasys/EPCOT-reimagened/README.md

-# EPCOT-reimagened

-# Project EPCOT Reimagined

-## Overview

-This repository is a symbolic and modern interpretation of the original EPCOT vision imagined by Walt Disney near the end of his life.

-The original Experimental Prototype Community of Tomorrow (EPCOT) was envisioned as a living, evolving community where new ideas, technologies, infrastructure, transportation systems, architecture, and methods of human collaboration could be designed, tested, refined, and demonstrated.
-It was intended to be more than a theme park—it was meant to be a real-world innovation laboratory focused on building a better future.

-This repository is not affiliated with The Walt Disney Company, Disney Enterprises, or any related organizations.
-Instead, it serves as an open-source thought experiment and collaborative design space inspired by the spirit of continuous innovation that characterized the original EPCOT concept.

-## Mission

-The mission of this project is to create an open, community-driven environment where people can collaboratively design concepts for:

-- Future cities
-- Sustainable infrastructure
-- Public transportation systems
-- Communications networks
-- Energy systems
-- Digital governance models
-- Education systems
-- Healthcare concepts
-- Privacy-preserving technologies
-- Open-source software
-- Community planning
-- Emergency preparedness
-- Manufacturing and automation
-- Robotics
-- Artificial intelligence
-- Cybersecurity
-- Environmental stewardship
-- Human-centered design

-The goal is not merely to discuss these topics, but to document, model, prototype, and refine practical ideas that could improve communities and quality of life.

-## Why Open Source?

-The original EPCOT was intended to be a place where ideas were continuously improved rather than permanently finished.

-Open-source development embraces a similar philosophy:

-- Continuous improvement
-- Transparency
-- Peer review
-- Collaboration
-- Documentation
-- Iterative design
-- Community ownership of knowledge

-By hosting this effort on GitHub, contributors from around the world can participate regardless of location, profession, or background.

-## Call for Contributors

-We are actively seeking contributors from a wide range of disciplines, including but not limited to:

-### Technology

-- Linux users
-- Open-source developers
-- Software engineers
-- Systems administrators
-- Network engineers
-- Cybersecurity researchers
-- Hardware designers
-- Embedded systems developers
-- Robotics enthusiasts
-- AI and machine learning researchers

-### Engineering

-- Civil engineers
-- Mechanical engineers
-- Electrical engineers
-- Transportation planners
-- Environmental engineers
-- Urban infrastructure specialists

-### Community and Society

-- Educators
-- Historians
-- Economists
-- Policy researchers
-- Urban planners
-- Architects
-- Emergency management professionals
-- Sustainability advocates
-- Community organizers

-### Creative Fields

-- Artists
-- Graphic designers
-- Industrial designers
-- Writers
-- Technical documentarians
-- User experience designers

-If you are passionate about building a better future, your perspective is welcome.

-## Guiding Principles
+Project Tomorrow

+An Open-Source Community of Tomorrow

+Overview

+Project Tomorrow is an open-source collaborative initiative inspired by the original vision of the Experimental Prototype Community of Tomorrow (EPCOT) proposed by Walt Disney during the final years of his life.

+The original EPCOT concept was envisioned as a living laboratory where new technologies, infrastructure, transportation systems, architectural ideas, and methods of community organization could be continuously developed, tested, improved, and demonstrated.

+This repository seeks to create a modern, digital equivalent of that vision.

+Rather than constructing a physical city, Project Tomorrow serves as an open platform where people from around the world can collaborate on designs, proposals, prototypes, research, software, documentation, and concepts that may contribute to a better future.

+This project is not affiliated with, endorsed by, sponsored by, or connected to The Walt Disney Company.
+It is an independent community effort inspired by the spirit of innovation embodied by the original EPCOT concept.

+⸻

+Mission

+Our mission is to create a collaborative environment where individuals can openly design, discuss, prototype, and document ideas related to:

+* Future cities
+* Urban planning
+* Public transportation
+* Communications systems
+* Open-source software
+* Cybersecurity
+* Sustainable energy
+* Environmental stewardship
+* Education
+* Healthcare
+* Emergency preparedness
+* Robotics
+* Artificial intelligence
+* Manufacturing
+* Architecture
+* Digital governance
+* Privacy-preserving technologies
+* Community development
+* Scientific research

+The goal is to create a continuously evolving body of knowledge that anyone can study, improve, and build upon.

+⸻

+Why Open Source?

+The original EPCOT concept embraced continuous improvement.

+Open-source communities operate on many of the same principles:

+* Transparency
+* Collaboration
+* Peer review
+* Documentation
+* Shared knowledge
+* Continuous iteration
+* Community participation

+By leveraging GitHub and open licensing, Project Tomorrow allows contributors from all backgrounds to help shape ideas that may benefit future generations.

+⸻

+Call for Contributors

+We welcome contributors from every discipline.

+Technology

+* Linux users
+* Open-source developers
+* Software engineers
+* Network engineers
+* Cybersecurity researchers
+* System administrators
+* Hardware designers
+* Embedded systems developers
+* Robotics enthusiasts
+* AI researchers

+Engineering

+* Civil engineers
+* Electrical engineers
+* Mechanical engineers
+* Transportation planners
+* Environmental engineers
+* Infrastructure specialists

+Community and Society

+* Educators
+* Historians
+* Economists
+* Urban planners
+* Policy researchers
+* Emergency management professionals
+* Sustainability advocates
+* Community organizers

+Creative Disciplines

+* Artists
+* Architects
+* Industrial designers
+* Graphic designers
+* Writers
+* Technical documentarians
+* User experience designers

+Whether your contribution is a complete prototype or a simple idea, your perspective is welcome.

+⸻

+Guiding Principles

 1. Open Knowledge

-   - Ideas should be documented and shared whenever possible.
+Knowledge should be documented, preserved, and shared whenever possible.

 2. Respectful Collaboration

-   - Contributors should engage constructively and professionally.
+Discussions should remain constructive, professional, and solution-focused.

 3. Practical Innovation

-   - Concepts should strive for real-world applicability.
+Ideas should strive for real-world applicability and measurable benefit.

 4. Long-Term Thinking

-   - Designs should consider future generations.
+Projects should consider impacts on future generations.

 5. Human-Centered Design

-   - Technology should serve people, not the other way around.
+Technology should serve people and communities.

 6. Privacy and Freedom

-   - Individual rights, privacy, and personal autonomy should be respected.
+Individual liberty, privacy, and digital rights should be respected.

 7. Sustainability

-   - Environmental impacts should be considered in all major proposals.
+Environmental and resource impacts should be considered in all major proposals.

+⸻

-## Repository Structure
+Repository Structure

-Potential project areas may include:
+Example project areas may include:

 /city-design
 /transportation
+/communications
 /energy
-/communications
 /software
 /cybersecurity
+/robotics
+/architecture
 /education
 /healthcare
 /governance
-/architecture
-/robotics
 /research
 /documentation

-These categories are expected to evolve as contributors join and propose new directions.
+These categories are expected to evolve as the project grows.

+⸻

+Licensing

+Project Tomorrow uses multiple licenses depending on the type of content.

+Software

+Unless otherwise specified, source code contained within this repository is licensed under the GNU General Public License Version 3 (GPL-3.0).

+Documentation

+Documentation, research papers, proposals, planning documents, and written content are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+Artwork and Media

+Artwork, diagrams, illustrations, renders, and other creative works are licensed under CC BY-SA 4.0 unless otherwise noted.

+See the LICENSES directory for full license texts and details.

+⸻

+Contributor Agreement

+By submitting a contribution to this repository, you agree that your contribution may be distributed under the licensing terms applicable to the portion of the project to which you contribute.

+Contributors retain copyright ownership of their original work while allowing Project Tomorrow to distribute and maintain those contributions under the project’s licensing model.

+⸻

-## How to Contribute
+How to Contribute

 1. Fork the repository.
-2. Create a feature branch.
+2. Create a branch.
-3. Document your proposal clearly.
+3. Develop your proposal, design, documentation, or software.
 4. Submit a pull request.
-5. Participate in constructive discussion and review.
+5. Participate in review and discussion.

-No idea is too small.
-Revolutionary concepts often begin as simple sketches, notes, diagrams, or conversations.
+Every meaningful contribution matters.

+⸻

-## Vision Statement
+Vision Statement

-This repository seeks to become a digital workshop for imagining and designing possible futures.
+Project Tomorrow is intended to become a digital workshop for imagining and designing possible futures.

-Just as the original EPCOT was envisioned as a place where innovation never stopped, this repository aims to be a living collection of ideas, designs, experiments, and collaborations dedicated to improving the human experience.
+Just as the original EPCOT sought to demonstrate what tomorrow could look like, this repository seeks to create a collaborative environment where ideas can be explored, refined, documented, and shared openly with the world.

-The future is not something we wait for.
+The future is not something we inherit.

-It is something we build together.
+It is something we design together.